amoose136/Fadal-4th-Axis-Post-Processor/README.md

 ## Explanation
 Post process code generated with HSMWorks/Fusion360 using the 'Haas with A axis' post so it's usable with a Fadal with A axis.

-This post will not generate the coordinates for the A-axis correctly according to what the Fadal is expecting.
-On a Fadal the A-axis doesn't rotate the direction that would be the shortest distance from the current coordinate to the desired coordinate as you would expect.
-Instead the negative sign doesn't mean a negative coordinate, instead it means rotate the chuck clockwise and a positive number after the A means rotate the chuck counterclockwise.
+The fadal post built into HSMworks refuses to generate if you have a 4th axis operation.
+The "Haas with A-axis" post will not generate the correct coordinates for the A-axis according to what the Fadal is expecting.
+On a Fadal, the A-axis doesn't rotate the direction that would be the shortest distance from the current coordinate to the desired coordinate as one may expect.
+Instead the negative sign doesn't mean a negative coordinate, instead it means rotate the chuck clockwise and a positive number after the A means rotate the chuck counter-clockwise.
 This script will go through every A callout and see if it needs to be positive or negative or not.

 ## Usage
 Generate codes you want in Solidworks with HSMworks installed or Fusion360 and then use the "Haas with A Axis" post to make the input nc codes.